-We know just how difficult a time it can be when someone close to us dies.
+We know just how difficult a time it can be when a loved one dies.
 The feelings of shock, loss and bewilderment can take over our lives.
 It is also a time when there are so many things to be done.

 The Bury Council Bereavement Guide is a free publication, which is aimed specifically at helping you through this difficult time.